 Many more artists have explored the sirens-mermaid-goddess variation throughout time; have a look at Evelyn de Morgan’s “The Sea Maidens” painted in 1886, Chris Ofili’s “Siren Three” created in 2005, Roy Lichtenstein’s “Mermaid” sculpture, installed in Miami in 1979, and of course the beloved tale of “The Little Mermaid”, written by Hans Christian Andersen in 1837, as just a few examples.

 WAVES, HORIZONS AND COMPOSITIONS

 Another striking set of “Seascapes” is made by Hiroshi Sugimoto.
-The view of the ocean, the sun, and the sky is the same as it has been since the beginning of time.
+The view of the ocean, the sun and the sky is the same as it has been since the beginning of time.
 Just think about that!
-Almost every other part of our planet is altered by time, erosion, climate change, or by humans.
-But the view of the horizon has stayed the same for dinosaurs, Vikings, sailors, and tourists.
+Almost every other part of our planet is altered by time, erosion, climate change or humans.
+But the view of the horizon has stayed the same for the dinosaurs, Vikings, sailors and tourists alike.
 It’s where we all come from.
 Maybe that’s the reason why it’s so captivating?

 SOUNDTRACK FOR DIVERS AND SWIMMERS